munificent/craftinginterpreters/book/hash-tables.md

 ^code copy-string-hash (1 before, 1 after)

 No magic here.
-We calculate the hash code and then pass it along.
+We calculate the hash code and then pass it along:

 ^code copy-string-allocate (2 before, 1 after)